PanieriLorenzo/rust-poly/README.md

 > Note: this crate is currently under development and should not be used

 Basic Goals:
-- [ ] addition, subtraction and multiplication of complex and real univariate polynomials
+- [x] addition, subtraction and multiplication of complex and real univariate polynomials
-- [ ] long division of complex and real univariate polynomials -
+- [x] long division of complex and real univariate polynomials
-- [ ] finding complex roots of polynomials
+- [x] finding complex roots of polynomials
-- [ ] generate chebyshev polynomials
+- [x] generate chebyshev polynomials

 ## Licensing